mehedisam/Web-Based-Weather-App/README.md

   - **Humidity**
   - **Wind Speed**
 - **Search Box**: Users can enter a city name to get weather data specific to that city.
-- **Responsive Design**: The app works well on both desktop and mobile devices, making it easy to use anywhere.

 ## Technologies Used